 - Completed the basic four year undergraduate law study in a Japanese university.

-In addition to meeting at least one of the above requirements, applicants must also demonstrate sufficient proficiency with both written and spoken English.
+Applicants must also demonstrate sufficient proficiency with both written and spoken English.
 Since law schools will vary in the ways they determine if applicants meet this language requirement, prospective applicants to Chicago should review the following information carefully.

 Prospective applicants should not submit a waiver request about the English language proficiency requirements to the LLM Admissions Office.
 They should either select the appropriate qualifying statement on the Application for Admission, take the TOEFL/IELTS exams, or describe their English language background in their personal statements.

-Every year there are a few applicants who do not have backgrounds which meet our English proficiency requirements (items 1-3 above) and who do not want to take the TOEFL or IELTS exams.
+Every year there are applicants who do not have backgrounds which meet our English proficiency requirements and who do not want to take the TOEFL or IELTS exams.
 Instead, they want to submit descriptions of their experience with English.
 Those applicants should attach to their application personal statements an explanation of their English language ability.
 Individual members of the Graduate Studies Committee who review those applications will then decide to what extent they will take those explanations into account in their decisions on those applications.
 Applicants who decide to use this method of establishing their English proficiency should understand that they will not receive a separate decision from the Committee on whether they met the English proficiency requirement.
 Students in the LLM Program without TOEFL or IELTS scores are not given additional time on Law School examinations.